How to travel cheap and handle problems

 Accept it.
 And try to do your business at ‘home’.

+I also discovered a helpful trick that works for squat toilets.
+You might get grossed out, but this is the real world.
 I wear knee-length skirts on travel days when possible.
-If I have to use the squat toilet at a bus stop, it’s easier for me to manage the squat.
+If I have to use the squat toilet at a bus stop, it’s easier for me stay clean and dry.

 The problem of missing family